techlore/Plexus-app/CONTRIBUTING.md

 ## Contributing to the app
+- Try to stick to the project's existing code style and naming conventions.
-Make sure not to use any deprecated libraries, dependencies or methods.
+- Make sure not to use any deprecated libraries, dependencies or methods.